 Jobs are created in the AWS Management Console.
 Once a job is created, AWS automatically ships a pre-provisioned Snowball Edge device to your location.
 When you receive the device, simply attach it to your local network and connect your applications.
 Once the device is ready to be returned, the E Ink shipping label automatically updates and your freight carrier transports it to the correct AWS facility where the upload begins.
 Job status can be tracked via Amazon SNS generated text or email messages or directly in the Console.

-Run EC2 AMIs and/or deploy AWS Lambda code on Snowball Edge to perform tasks such as analyzing data streams or processing data locally.
-Developers and administrators may run applications directly on the device as a consistent AWS environment without network connectivity.
-This capability helps customers develop and test in the cloud but operate in locations with limited or nonexistent network connections before shipping the data back to AWS.
+Run EC2 AMIs and deploy AWS Lambda code on Snowball Edge to run local processing or analysis with machine learning or other applications.
+Developers and administrators can run applications directly on the device as a consistent AWS environment without network connectivity.
+This capability helps customers develop their machine learning and analysis tools and test them in the cloud but operate them in locations with limited or non-existent network connections before shipping the data back to AWS.
+Snowball Edge can capture the data from the remote site and any additional unrecognized data so the machine learning models can be refined and propagated.

 Snowball Edge devices can provide local storage to existing on-premises applications through a file sharing protocol (NFS) or object storage interface (the S3 API).
 You can also cluster Snowball Edge devices together into a single, larger, storage tier with increased durability.
 If a Snowball Edge needs to be replaced, it can be removed from the cluster and replaced with a new Snowball Edge.